 Our planet, and the people who depend on it, face environmental challenges that are daunting not only in their quantity, but also in their increasing complexity.

-This includes the so-called triple planetary crisis of climate change, biodiversity loss and pollution as well as land degradation, deforestation and environmental disasters.
-Global leaders have identified these interconnected challenges as significant obstacles to sustainable development that further compound other societal challenges.
+This includes the so-called triple planetary crisis of climate change, biodiversity loss and pollution1.

+Global leaders have identified the crisis as a significant obstacle to sustainable development that is compounding societal challenges.